danfuzz/samizdat/doc/samizdat-0/library-code.md

 <br><br>
 ### In-Language Definitions

+#### `callOptValue function thunk <> . | !.`

+Helper for pass-through calling of arbitrary functions.
+This takes a function of zero-or-one argument (such as notably yield functions) and a thunk (function of no arguments).
+It calls `thunk()`.
+If the call to `thunk` returns a value, then it then calls `function` passing it that value.
+If the call to `thunk` returns void, then it calls `function` with no arguments.
+This function returns whatever the call to `function` returned.

 #### `forwardFunction() <> function`

 Simple function forward declaration utility.
 The result of a call to this